osstotalsoft/generator-webapp-rocket/README.md

     }
 `
 ```
+> If you use our [GraphQL Rocket Generator](https://github.com/osstotalsoft/generator-graphql-rocket#code-examples) this will already be done for you.

 There are 3 "areas" in your new application where you might want to limit the access:
 - Routes: see `src/routes/app` file.
 Use `roles` and/or `rights` properties to limit the access to a route.